hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/karma-yoga/009_secret_of_work.md

 crowded and sinful city; he will not be touched by sin.

 This idea of complete self-sacrifice is illustrated in the following
-story: After the battle of Kurukshetra the five Pândava brothers performed a great sacrifice and made very large gifts to the poor.
+story: After the battle of Kurukshetra the five Pāndava brothers performed a great sacrifice and made very large gifts to the poor.
 All people expressed amazement at the greatness and richness of the sacrifice, and said that such a sacrifice the world had never seen